joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Interface Segregation Principle.md

 - You should value small interfaces more.
 - You should not try to create a multipurpose interface as “an interface to rule them all”.

 ### obs

 - In c# we can inheritance for interfaces just like we can use for class
-- If the method not implement all
+- If the method not implement all of contract of this interface, we are violate this principle